-Effective July 1, 2018, the Mater Academy Central, Inc. entered into a Lease Agreement on behalf of the School with St. Cloud School Development, LLC (the "Landlord"), for the Leased Premises as identified in the Agreement and located at 1925 Nora Tyson Road, St. Cloud, Florida.
-The Landlord is an affiliate of the School's educational service and support provider (see Note 4).
-Initial fixed annual payments under the Lease Agreement (based on \$18.00 per square foot) are \$664,764, adjusted annually and commencing on the third annual lease year based on the Consumer Price Index (CPI), plus additional property costs including repairs, maintenance and insurance.
-For the third lease year the fixed rent was subject to an enrollment of \$30,000 per month.
-The agreement continues through June 30, 2038 ("initial term"), with an option to renew for two additional five-year term periods.
-Under the Lease Agreement, Mater Academy Central, Inc. must meet certain covenants and requirements, including a "Lease Payment Coverage Ratio" of not less than 1.10 to 1.00.
-The Lease Agreement is guaranteed by Mater Academy, Inc.
+On July 1, 2017, Mater Academy Central, Inc. entered into a lease agreement with Poinciana School Property, LLC., Landlord, on behalf of the School.
+The landlord is an affiliate of the School's education service and support provider (see Note 3).
+The charter school facility consists of approximately 50,578 rentable square feet.
+The term is through June 30, 2037, with the option to renew for two additional five-year terms.
+Initial fixed annual payments under this agreement (based on \$19.00, per square foot) are approximately \$960,982 plus additional property costs including repairs, maintenance and insurance, adjusted annually based on the Consumer Price Index (CPI).
+Under the agreement, Mater Academy Central, Inc. must meet certain requirements and covenants including maintaining a "Lease Payment Coverage Ratio" of not less than 1.10 to 1.00.